Sourdough glossary with 54 sourdough bread terms explained. Your ultimate guide to sourdough bread terminology.

 It's this gas, held inside the gluten network, that causes your bread to rise.

-You can find out more about developing gluten here.
+You can find out more about developing gluten in sourdough here.

 Hooch refers to the liquid which can form on the top of a hungry sourdough starter.
 It can form on top of, underneath or even in the middle of your starter.